-There is a lot to know about food safety and buying groceries.
-Most parents with small children get sidetracked by their kid’s behavior, constant questions or them finding coupons and bringing them over to us with such excitement in their eyes.
+There’s a lot to know about food safety and buying groceries.
+Most parents with small kiddos get sidetracked by their kid’s behavior, constant questions or them cruising all over the store with their own shopping cart.

-When my oldest son, who is now 33, was 9, both he and his brother were making me a tad crazy at the grocery store.
-In my haste to hurry up and leave, I threw in the remaining items into my shopping cart.
+When my oldest son, who’s now 33, was 9, both he and his brother were making me a tad crazy at the grocery store.
+In my haste to hurry up and leave, I threw the remaining items into my shopping cart.
 I didn’t look at anything.
 I just grabbed what I needed, tossed it in the cart and went on my merry way.

 Back in the early ’90s, the containers were not as clear as they are today.
 I told him I didn’t buy cinnamon, and upon inspection, I noted it smelled funny and was brown.